 Rosacea (roe-ZAY-she-uh) is a common skin condition that causes blushing or flushing and visible blood vessels in your face.
 It may also produce small, pus-filled bumps.
 These signs and symptoms may flare up for weeks to months and then go away for a while.
 Rosacea can be mistaken for acne, other skin problems or natural ruddiness.

 Rosacea can affect anyone.
 But it's most common in middle-aged white women.
 There's no cure for rosacea, but treatment can control and reduce the signs and symptoms.

 Products & Services

 Over time, rosacea can thicken the skin on the nose, causing the nose to appear bulbous (rhinophyma).
 This occurs more often in men than in women.

-Signs and symptoms of rosacea may include:
+Signs and symptoms of rosacea include:

-- Swollen red bumps.
-Many people who have rosacea also develop pimples on their face that resemble acne.
+- Swollen bumps.
+Many people with rosacea also develop pimples on their face that resemble acne.
 These bumps sometimes contain pus.

 When to see a doctor

 If you experience persistent symptoms of your face or eyes, see your doctor or a skin specialist (dermatologist) for a diagnosis and proper treatment.